samuelweiler/bulk-rr/README.md

    This section provides examples of several BULK RR Replacement Patterns.
-Each example is intended to further understanding for implementors and DNS administrators alike.
+Each example is intended to further understanding for implementers and DNS administrators alike.

    EXAMPLE 1 For this example the query is defined as a PTR record for "10.2.3.4" with an origin of "2.10.in-addr.arpa." and the evaluating